 - Tumors of the digestive tract

 - Urological cancers

 - Women's cancers

-- Center for Oncology Radboudumc - Within the theme the broad spectrum research is represented from Molecule to Men to Population, which strengthens the research lines.
+- Within the theme the broad spectrum research is represented from Molecule to Men to Population, which strengthens the research lines.
 The main goal "... to have a significant impact on healthcare" is reached by close collaboration of clinicians and the fundamental researchers.

-Within the research structure of Radboudumc the number of technological and non-technological facilities are available organized in Technology Centers.
+Within the research structure of Radboudumc the number of technological and non-technological facilities are available organised in Technology Centers.

-The following multi-institutional platforms are both used and supported by all oncologic research themes:
+The following multi-institutional platforms are both used and supported by all oncologic research